Digital-Preservation-Finland/file-scraper/doc/contribute.rst

     * MUST implement metadata method ``stream_type()``, returning e.g. "text", "image", "audio", "video", "videocontainer", "binary", if not implemented in the already existing base class.
     * MUST crash or log an error in unexpected event, such as due to missing 3rd party tool.
     * Metadata keys that are needed to win in the combination phase are flagged by ``important`` as part of metadata-decorator.
+    * If custom MIME type scraping is implemented, user-supplied MIME type given to the initializer MUST be returned by ``mimetype()`` function if given.
+    * If custom version scraping is implemented, user-supplied version must be returned by ``version()`` if both MIME type and version were given to the initializer.
+If MIME type or version was not given, the same version MUST be returned as would have been if neither had been given.

 Should you create a new scraper tool for some file format, it probably already has a proper base class, for example: